Breast Cancer Support Fund

 The truth about breast cancer is that the financial burdens can be just as devastating as the physical ones which is why the Breast Cancer Support Fund bridges the gap between the financial reality faced by breast cancer patients and the limited financial assistance available.

-The Bras Family Foundation, a foundation dedicated to improving the lives of cancer patients, was an early believer in our work, and their dedicated support has truly made a difference for Canadian women living in poverty and battling breast cancer.
+The Bras Family Foundation, a foundation dedicated to improving the lives of cancer patients, was an early believer in our work, and their dedicated support has truly made a difference for low-income breast cancer patients facing a financial crisis while battling breast cancer with their support of our Financial Assistance Program and Meal Support Program.

-We are truly grateful for the support of the Bras Family Foundation.
-Together, we help breast cancer patients reduce stress during a time in their life that they should be focused on getting well.
+With the support of the Bras Family Foundation we help low-income breast cancer patients reduce stress during treatment so they can focus on treatment and recovery.

 Donna Sheehan